-Without a doubt, there is someone taller than you, faster than you, cuter than you, someone who is better paid, more respected and getting more than his fair share of credit.
+Without a doubt, there is someone taller than you, faster than you, cuter than you, more good looking than you, someone who is better paid, more respected and getting more than his fair share of credit.

 What you measure usually gets paid attention to.

 Just because you can measure it does not mean it is important.

 It is easy to measure the number of punches a boxer has thrown, but it is not easy to measure the impact they had on the opponent.

 It easy to measure the number of years you were in a relationship, but it is not easy to measure the depth and impact it has on you.

 Is the most important work always the most popular?

 Or even significant sales?